Groups with infinitely many ends acting analytically on the circle: Acknowledgements

+Therefore the derivative of $g_I$ is never less than one on a small right neighbourhood of $x_I$.
+This fact will be crucial in our proof of Theorem~\ref{t:ends_germs} and hence Theorem~\ref{mthm:2}. \end{rem}

-It is worthwhile to observe that Theorem \ref{mthm:2} was first conjectured in \cite{FKone} as a moral consequence of Theorem~\ref{t:Markov}: the (non uniformly) expanding maps $g_I$'s give a way to decompose the Schreier graphs of all but finitely many orbits into a finite number of trees \cite{FK2012_C_eng}, thus suggesting freeness in the structure.
+\begin{rem} It is worthwhile to observe that Theorem \ref{mthm:2} was first conjectured in \cite{FKone} as a moral consequence of Theorem~\ref{t:Markov}: the (non-uniformly) expanding maps $g_I$'s give a way to decompose the Schreier graphs of all but finitely many orbits into a finite number of trees \cite{FK2012_C_eng}, thus suggesting freeness in the structure. \end{rem}